runenilsenoe/runenilsenoe/README.md

 I'm a Software Advisor and Developer
 I speak fluent 'Microsoft Orleans' and got fullstack experience with my heavyweight on backend.

-- 🥅 2024 Goals:
-  - [ ] 📄 Create a website using chatGPT wrapper as an experiment
-  - [ ] 💻 Create at least one new open source project

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)